abhiojha8/crazyflie_backyard_flyer/README.md

 drone.stop()
 ```

-When starting the drone manually from a python/ipython shell you have the option to provide a desired filename for the telemetry log file (such as "TLog-manual.txt" as shown above).
-This allows you to customize the telemetry log name as desired to help keep track of different types of log files you might have.
+When starting the drone manually from a python/ipython shell we have the option to provide a desired filename for the telemetry log file (such as "TLog-manual.txt" as shown above).
+This allows us to customize the telemetry log name as desired to help keep track of different types of log files we might have.
 Note that when running the drone from `python drone.py` for manual flight, the telemetry log will default to "TLog-manual.txt".

 ### Message Logging